You are no longer required to follow these guidelines. We encourage you to use these guidelines as they are still useful in some settings.

 - Portable fans should be used with caution to ensure these are not simply dispersing contaminated air around a room.

-- Increase outside air exchange using an HVAC (heating, ventilation and air conditioning) system.
+- Increase outside air exchange using an HVAC (heating, ventilation and air conditioning) system, or consider HEPA filters.

-- Groups should avoid singing in closed, unventilated rooms even with distancing measures in place.
+- Groups should avoid singing in closed and unventilated rooms even with distancing measures in place.

 - A minimum of 2 metre (6 feet) physical distancing should be maintained at all times between participants (singers and musicians).